 A party whose electronic filing is rendered untimely as a result of a technical failure may seek relief from the Court.

 Vt.
 LBR 5005-3.
-Filing Documents Via Cm/Ecf – Registration Requirements.
+Filing Documents Via CM/ECF – Registration Requirements.

 Registration and Passwords for Electronic Filings.

 Attorneys admitted to the bar of this Court (including those admitted pro hac vice) must register to use CM/ECF.
 United States trustees and their assistants, bankruptcy administrators and their assistants, private trustees, creditors, and others as the Court deems appropriate, may also register to use CM/ECF.
 See generally Vt.
 LBR 2090-1(b) (pro hac vice admission).